 Some of the Blocklay family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Blocklay family to the New World and Oceana
+Migration of the Blocklay family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Blocklay or a variant listed above: Thomas Blackley who settled in Boston, Massachusetts in 1635; Samuel Blackley who settled in New Haven, Connecticut and married Hannah Porter in 1650.
 He also lived at Guildford.
 He had three sons and two daughters.
 David Blakely settled in Charles Town [Charleston], South Carolina in 1767.